 Help shape Canada’s national suicide prevention helpline

-Community Member Advisors are people with lived experience of suicide and/or using crisis lines to share their experience and expertise and help guide the service.
+Community Member Advisors are people with lived/living experience of suicide and/or using crisis lines who share their experience and expertise to help guide the service.

 As a Community Member Advisor, your input will help make the service better for the thousands of people across Canada who reach out to 9-8-8 every day.